WriteCodeEveryday/resource_monitor/README.md

   ResourceMonitor.benchmark(self)
 ```

-Install, deploy and browse to /resources/.
+Install the dashboard, deploy and browse to /resources/.

 If you want to disable this, you can easily comment out the contents of resource_monitor_app or use an ENV variable such as below.